NGavish/OptimalVaccinationRoleOfChildren/README.md

 # OptimalVaccinationRoleOfChildren
-The Matlab files produceGraphs.m is the main function used to produce all graphs in the paper.
+The Matlab file produceGraphs.m is the main function used to produce all graphs in the paper.

+This code runs on Matlab 2021b.